hebrides/bashSMS/README.md

 bashSMS
 =======

 This is a simple bash script for sending SMS texts.
-You'll need sendmail:
+To use it, you'll need the *sendmail* command:
 ```
 sudo apt-get install sendmail
 ```